DanGough/PsDownload/README.md

 - Will attempt to grab the file name from the Content-Disposition header.
 Headers are obtained by a regular GET request as not all web servers accept HEAD requests.
 If this header is not present, it will extract the file name from the absolute URL (since the supplied URL may redirect elsewhere).
 - Streams directly to disk rather than holding the entire file in memory.
 - Modified date will be updated once download has complete to match the Last-Modified header if found.
-- Progress bar limited to updating every 250ms to prevent overuse of system resources.
+- Progress bar is limited to updating every 250ms to prevent overuse of system resources.
+- User agent strings for Chrome and the Googlebot web crawler will be attempted by default.
 <br>

 ## Installation